 Hardcastle Crags, West Yorkshire

-There are miles of public footpaths through this area of the South Pennines in West Yorkshire.
-The bluebells form a carpet on the forest floor around beautiful streams and waterfalls.
+For a Bluebell walk, there are miles of public footpaths through this area of the South Pennines in West Yorkshire.
+The English bluebells form a carpet on the forest floor around beautiful streams and waterfalls.
 Hardcastle Crags is another property cared for by the National Trust and is truly a special place.
 The nearest town is Hebden Bridge.

 Bunny Old Wood, Nottinghamshire

 This is a little woodland that is well known for its many spring flowers, as well as birds and butterflies.
 Bunny Old Wood is only 16 acres and a very peaceful part of the country.
 This is seriously ancient woodland – the northern slope is thought to have been woodland for over 10,000 years!

 Grab your picnic and your camera and get out into England’s Bluebell Woods.
 But remember, these precious carpets of bluebells are vulnerable to trampling feet.
 So please, please keep to the marked paths!

 By Natasha von Geldern

 Where are your favourite places to see Bluebell Woods in England?

 If you liked this post why not pin it?